paulgb/bitaesthetics/src/documents/pages/about.html.md

 title: About
 page: about
 ---
 The ongoing evolution of web technology has opened up a range of opportunities for data visualization, from SVG to canvas to mobile devices.
-Bitaesthetics is a personal project to build a series of high-quality open-source data visualizations, while turning reusable componenets into open-source packages.
+Bitaesthetics is a personal project to build a series of high-quality open-source data visualizations, while turning reusable components into open-source packages.
 My goal is to push the state of the art of open-source visualization.

 ### About Paul